zeditor01/cdc_examples/documents/shift_left_cdc_operations.md

 <h2 id="2.0">2.
 Shift-Left Operationss</h2>

 ## Shift-Left Operations
-Separating a CDC Apply agent from a target database has always been easy to do, because most target databases are based on a client-server deployment model, and CDC Apply only needs to connect to a database client.
+Separating a CDC Apply agent from a target database has always been easy to do between LUW platforms, because most target databases are based on a client-server deployment model, and CDC Apply only needs to connect to a database client.

+However, when the source platform is z/OS, and the CDC Apply agent is only available for linux or windows, a shift-left configuration doesn't work.

+Software Containers provide an easy solution for the common CDC use cases.

 ![shift_l](/images/shift_l.png)

-## Deploying CDC agents as containers in z/OS Container Extensions (zCX)
+<h2 id="2.0">3.
+Deploying CDC agents as containers in z/OS Container Extensions (zCX)</h2>

 2. The Benefits of deploying CDC agents as zCX Containers.